-Iberian pork comes from pigs from Spain that are fed acorns and herbs.
-The Iberian pigs live in freedom.
-The fruits of the holm oak give the meat a slightly nutty taste.
-It is ideal for gourmets or meat lovers.
-We will now tell you more about this breed of pig.
+Iberian pork comes from pigs in Spain that are fed acorns and herbs.
+Iberian pigs live freely.
+The fruits of the holm oak give the meat a slightly nutty flavor.
+It's ideal for gourmets or meat lovers.
+We'll tell you more about this breed of pig now.

 Iberico pork for grilling - But do Iberian pork taste good?

-If you love pork, you should go for Iberico.
-Cuts of Iberico pork have an intense and nutty taste.
-Because the meat is really impressive and provides a comprehensive taste experience.
-You will now find out how to recognize meat from an Iberian pig and what characteristics the tender and juicy meat has.
+If you love pork, you should choose Iberico.
+Cuts of Iberico pork have an intense and nutty flavor.
+This meat is truly impressive and provides a comprehensive taste experience.
+Learn how to identify Iberico pork and what the characteristics of this tender and juicy meat are.

 Origin of the Iberico Pig

-The Iberian pig, also known as Pata Negra, is a native breed of pig from Spain, which comes mainly from the western half of the Iberian Peninsula.
-The animals enjoy a free lifestyle on large pastures where they receive plenty of fresh air and sunlight.
+The Iberian pig, also known as the Pata Negra, is a native breed of pig from Spain, originating primarily from the western half of the Iberian Peninsula.
+The animals enjoy a free-roaming lifestyle on large pastures where they receive plenty of fresh air and sunlight.
 A significant part of their natural rearing and feeding consists of acorn feeding.
-This is a diet that consists mainly of acorns.
-However, herbs also have an importance.
-This practice takes place among free-range pigs during the fattening period.
-This is the period in which the pigs are prepared for slaughter.
-Through free-range farming and natural feeding, especially acorns, the meat of the Iberian pig develops its unique and high-quality taste.
+This is a diet consisting primarily of acorns, although herbs also play an important role.
+This practice takes place among free-range pigs during the fattening period, the period when the pigs are prepared for slaughter.
+Through outdoor rearing and natural feeding, especially acorns, the meat of the Iberian pig develops its unique and high-quality flavor.

 The importance of free-range farming and acorn nutrition

-Free-range farming and acorn harvesting play a crucial role in agriculture and in pig farming in particular.
-Free-range farming means that animals such as pigs are raised in a natural, open environment.
-They can move freely, breathe fresh air and exhibit natural behaviour patterns.
-Meat from free-range farming is healthier and animal welfare is a top priority.
+Outdoor farming and acorn harvesting play a crucial role in agriculture, and especially in pig farming.
+Outdoor farming means that animals like pigs are raised in a natural, open environment.
+They can move freely, breathe fresh air, and exhibit natural behavior patterns.
+Meat from outdoor farming is healthier, and animal welfare is a top priority.
 Acorn feeding is another aspect of natural animal husbandry.
-Acorns refine the meat and give it an incomparable taste.
-Beech trees contain healthy fats, proteins, vitamins and minerals that contribute to the development of healthy animals.
-Free-range farming and feeding with acorns therefore ensures both the welfare of the animals and the quality of the products.
+Acorns enhance the meat and give it an incomparable flavor.
+Beech trees contain healthy fats, proteins, vitamins, and minerals that contribute to the development of healthy animals.
+Outdoor farming and feeding with acorns thus ensures both the welfare of the animals and the quality of the products.

 Cuts and quality of the Iberico pork

-The Iberico pig is a Spanish breed of pig whose unique meat quality is valued worldwide.
+The Iberico pig is a Spanish breed of pig whose unique meat quality is prized worldwide.
 The various cuts of the Iberico pig are particularly popular.
-These include the Lomo, a lean pork loin cut that is often smoked and served as ham.
+These include the Lomo, a lean cut of pork loin that is often smoked and served as ham.
 The most well-known cut, however, is the Jamón Ibérico, the ham of the Iberico pig.
-This is one of the best and most expensive in the world.
-Other popular cuts are the Presa, a juicy shoulder cut, or the Secreto, a hidden and very tender piece of meat between the shoulder and the back.
-Each cut of the Iberico pig is characterized by its high quality, its marbling and its incomparable taste.
-In particular, the species-appropriate husbandry and the special diet of the Iberico pig, often consisting of acorns, ensure the special aroma of the meat.
+This is among the best and most expensive in the world.
+Other popular cuts include the Presa, a juicy shoulder cut, and the Secreto, a hidden and very tender piece of meat between the shoulder and back.
+Each cut of the Iberico pig is distinguished by its high quality, marbling, and incomparable flavor.
+The species-appropriate husbandry and the special diet of the Iberico pig, often consisting of acorns, in particular, ensure the meat's distinctive flavor.